apache/apisix/docs/en/latest/admin-api.md

 `tls.client_cert/key` can be used to communicate with upstream via mTLS.
 Their formats are the same as SSL's `cert` and `key` fields.
 This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#6-build-openresty-for-apisix).

+`keepalive_pool` allows the upstream to have its separate connection pool.
+Its children fields, like `requests`, can be used to configure the upstream keepalive options.
+This feature requires APISIX to run on [APISIX-OpenResty](./how-to-build.md#6-build-openresty-for-apisix).

 **Config Example:**